ayush51/tutorial/tutorial.md

 ###### Docked only

-It is also possible to remove the video and text chat functionality, if you wish.
+If you do not want to allow video or text chat, you can remove the video and text chat functionality.
 Only the panel containing the different icons will be visable:

 ![docked_only](https://raw.github.com/surfly/tutorial/master/screens/docked_only.png)